C5T/Current/README.md

 make individual_tests
 ```

-Builds and runs the tests for one of the modules (e.g. `Blocks/HTTP`):
+Builds and runs the tests for one of the modules (e.g. `blocks/http`):
 ```
-( cd Blocks/HTTP && make test )
+(cd blocks/http && make test)
 ```

 ### Verify the code